-In this humorous and personal lecture, author Tayari Jones discusses her complex journey to literary success, and her newest novel, An American Marriage.
+In this humorous and personal lecture, Tayari Jones discusses her complex journey to literary success, and her novel, An American Marriage.
 She describes the path her career has taken, from childhood to university and beyond, in which she’s made decisions to pursue writing despite receiving varying levels of support from educators, family, and the publishing industry.
 She finishes the talk by sharing a short selection from An American Marriage.

 An American Marriage is a stirring love story and a profoundly insightful look into the hearts and minds of three people who are at once bound and separated by forces beyond their control.
 A masterpiece of storytelling, it’s an intimate look deep into the souls of people who must reckon with the past while moving forward—with hope and pain—into the future.